DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 # 01-07 Meeting Notes

 @everyone PLEASE REPLY TO THIS MESSAGE TO CONFIRM THAT YOU'VE SEEN IT.
+Also, try to read the whole announcement, even it doesn't apply to you.
+We everyone

 Here are some notes from the meeting we had after Shbeeb ended class early on 01-07: